miyagi-dev/miyagi/docs/docs/configuration/options.md

       "colorHeadline2": "hsl(0, 0%, 100%)"
     }
   },
-  "css": "", // string of CSS which gets added to miyagi and components. can be used to changed the styling of miyagi or e.g. add custom fonts defined in `fontFamily`, "js": "" // string of JS which gets added to components }
+  "css": null, // string of CSS which gets added to miyagi and components. can be used to changed the styling of miyagi or e.g. add custom fonts defined in `fontFamily`, "js": null // string of JS which gets added to components }
 ```

 ### `validations`

-[Read more about validations](/web-ui/variation#validations) in the Web UI section.
+[Read more about validations](/the-ui/#validations) in the Web UI section.

 #### `accessibility`